• Home

 Best Truck Engines For a Class 8 Truck

-I’ve owned trucks with big Cams, Twin Cam ISX, Single Cam ISX, and had pretty good luck with all of them, HP up to 605, TQ 2050.
+I’ve owned trucks with Big Cams, Twin Cam ISX, Single Cam ISX, and had pretty good luck with all of them, HP up to 605, TQ 2050.

 These are available in PACCAR, Freightliner, Western Star and Navistar chassis.

 The big advantage of these choices are that nearly any shop can service them.
-The dealer network is quite large depending on repairs or parts required.

 ISX Being Rebuilt